 - Lecturer (Assistant Professor) in Psychology, University of York, 2015 to 2020

 - Ph.D.
 Psychology, University College London, 2006 to 2009

 - M.Sc.
 University of York, 2005 to 2006

 - B.Sc.
 Psychology, University of York, 1991 to 1994

 - Member of Exceptional Circumstance Committee

 I am a cognitive neuroscientist studying the cortical mechanisms of the human visual system.
-I combine transcranial magnetic stimulation (TMS) and functional magnetic resonance imaging (fMRI) to test functional models of brain function with a particular focus on face perception.
+I use transcranial magnetic stimulation (TMS), functional magnetic resonance imaging (fMRI) and neuropsychological patient data to test functional models of brain function with a particular focus on face perception.